near-guildnet/docs/new_node_setup.md

 echo 'export NODE_ENV=guildnet' >> ~/.bashrc
 ```

-## Login through main wallet
+## Authorize The Shell
-To authorize Near-Cli access we need to login via the command prompt.
+To authorize NEAR-Cli access we need to login via the command prompt.
 ```bash
 near login
 ```
 Subsequently, the browser will be opened, if it does not simply copy and paste the generated link into the browser.
 You may need to restore your wallet account via Seed Phase.
-This action will authorize Near-cli access to main account via the shell.
+This action will authorize NEAR-cli access to main account via the shell.
 ```
 We recommend using <your account>.guildnet as main accountId and <your pool>.stake.guildnet as pool ID below.
 ```
-Now, You can manage your main wallet account and smart contract by Near shell command.
+Now, You can manage your main wallet account and smart contract with the NEAR CLI.
 ```bash
 For account:
   near login                                       # logging in through NEAR protocol wallet